Menu

 Owned By: Town of Duxbury

 Duxbury’s Whiton Woods is a 37-acre conservation property, located on Temple Street.
-Next door is Cedar Crest.
-Together they provide 154 acres of open space, with a 2.2-mile network of cart paths and trails that extend through the woods and around cranberry bogs, ponds, vernal pools, and wetlands.
-Harlow Brook flows through the property and eventually into the South River.
+Next door is Cedar Crest Conservation Area, with another 117 acres of cranberry bogs, woodlands and wetlands.
+Together, the two properties provide 154 acres of open space with a 2.2-mile network of cart paths and trails with views of Harlow Brook.

 Features